Spatial Analysis · Regional Science · GeoAI

 GeoAI & Computational Geography

-Spatial machine learning, cellular automata, spatial econometrics, and quantum methods in spatial analysis — the methodological toolkit that lets data of place speak to questions of value, risk, and growth.
+Spatial machine learning, cellular automata, spatial econometrics, and quantum methods in spatial analysis.
+Together they form the methodological toolkit that lets data of place speak to questions of value, risk, and growth.

 IV.